TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/InternalType.rst

 .. confval:: internal_type

-   :Required: true
+   :Required: false
    :type: string
    :Scope: Display / Proc.
    :Default: db

    Configures the internal type of the group type of the element.